 Investment strategies

-Returns and cost is disclosed with a split by investment strategies in our annual report, including split between external and internal managers.
+Return and cost is disclosed in our annual report by investment strategy, including the split between external and internal managers.

 Equity investments

-We do not classify our strategies as passive or active.
-We manage the bulk of our equity portfolio internally through strategies for efficient market exposure.
-None of our investment strategies are 100 percent passive.
-We invest broadly in the companies in the benchmark but seek to avoid mechanical benchmark replication with its high trading costs.
-Given our size and global reach, it is essential to manage our market exposure and trade efficiently.
+We manage most of our equity portfolio through our market exposure strategy.
+We invest broadly in the companies in our benchmark but avoid mechanical replication to reduce costs.
+We enhance return through diversified index refinement strategies that systematically exploit market inefficiencies and liquidity imbalances.
+Given our size and global reach, it is critical to manage our market exposure and transactions efficiently.

 Fixed-income investments

-The fund is invested in a broad range of bonds from government and corporate issuers, and our investment strategies are tailored to these segments.
+The fund is invested in a broad range of bonds issued by government and related institutions, as well as companies.
+Our fixed-income portfolio dampens fund volatility, provided liquidity, and enhances fund return by harvesting risk premia in the bond market.
 The strategies aim to build cost-effective portfolios with exposure to key risk drivers, while also seizing opportunities at the security, issuer and sector level.

 Real assets investments